Original air date: February 24, 2002

 Tropes featured in the episode:

 - Crooks Are Better Armed: The climax involves a group of thieves (led by Snake) getting in a shootout with the police while trying to rob a bank, with the police being only Wiggum and Those Two Guys armed with revolvers and the robbers (six of them) being equipped with body armor and the M41A Pulse Rifle.
-They are beat by an alcoholic cowboy packing a lasso.
+They are beaten by an alcoholic cowboy packing a lasso.

 - Human-Interest Story: Kent Brockman does one on the "Western craze" sweeping Springfield Elementary.Lisa: I'm Annie Oakley!